gorums/music-mcp-rules/docs/developer/METADATA_SCHEMA.md

       "track_count": "integer (optional)",
       "duration": "string (e.g., '45min', optional)",
-      "folder_path": "string (relative path from band folder, optional)", "track_count_missing": "integer (optional, only present if local album has fewer tracks than expected)" }
+      "folder_path": "string (relative path from band folder, optional)", "track_count_missing": "integer (optional, only present if local album has fewer tracks than expected)", "not_found" : "boolean (optional, only present if local album was not found from the imput)" }
   ],
   "albums_missing": [